jhofseth/QED-Vacuum-Thrust-Control/README.md

 Or the pymanager.json file.

-ALTERNATIVELY
+**ALTERNATIVELY**

-How to Uninstall Python 3.14 Using the Python Install Manager on Windows
+How to Uninstall Python 3.14 (or whatever higher versions than 3.12)

+Using the Python Install Manager on Windows

 The Python Install Manager (managed via the py launcher) allows easy removal of specific Python versions without affecting others.
 As of January 2026 (Python 3.14 era), use the py uninstall command.
 This removes the runtime while leaving your other versions (like 3.12) intact.